-Distinct in style using an eye-catching zigzag effect, herringbone flooring creates a timeless interior that is sure to be loved for many years.
+Distinct in style using an eye-catching zigzag effect, herringbone and chevron flooring both create a timeless interior that is sure to be loved for many years.
 Originating in France and traditionally manufactured in timber pieces, the herringbone effect has now been mimicked in other flooring types including laminate flooring like Carpet Court’s Masterpieces collection.
-Learn more about herringbone flooring below and get a free, in-home measure and quote today.
+The chevron style also lends itself to a stylish and contemporary aesthetic that is unforgettable.
+Learn more about herringbone and chevron flooring below and get a free, in-home measure and quote today.

 Create a timeless interior